 To book a presentation for your school, please fill out the form below.

-The School Language Assistants Program (SLAP) is an approved program under the Australian Department of Immigration and Border Protection, that seeks to provide Australian schools with the opportunity of gaining a linguistic and cultural resource person from overseas for up to 12 months.
+The School Language Assistants Program (SLAP) is an approved program under the Australian Department of Home Affairs, that seeks to provide Australian schools with the opportunity of gaining a linguistic and cultural resource person from overseas for up to 12 months.
 Australian schools invite young people, who intend to pursue a career in teaching, to assist qualified Australian teachers in contemporary linguistic and cultural classroom activities and instruction.
 This valuable cultural exchange opportunity is offered to host schools for only a limited financial commitment and responsibility.
 For more information, please click here.